manibabukv/Named-Entity-Recognition-using-BioBERT/README.md

 ### Output:
 [{'Pulmonary': 'B-Entity'}, {'arterial': 'I-Entity'}, {'hypertension': 'I-Entity'}, {'(PAH)': 'O'}, {'is': 'O'}, {'a': 'O'}, {'severe': 'O'}, {'complication': 'O'}, {'and': 'O'}, {'leading': 'O'}, {'cause': 'O'}, {'of': 'O'}, {'mortality': 'O'}, {'in': 'O'}, {'patients': 'O'}, {'with': 'O'}, {'primary': 'B-Entity'}, {"Sjogren's": 'I-Entity'}, {'syndrome': 'I-Entity'}, {'(pSS).': 'O'}]
 ## Conclusion:
 From our observation, the model is performing pretty well.
 It able to recognize most of the entities that are related to diseses.
+To run the model on our, we divided data 6 datasets and ran the model on the datasets.